A side note to the previous post on using a phonetic alphabet–

 To avoid this, simply say “zed” instead of “zee” when not using phonetics.
 Zed is how the originators of the English language pronounce that last letter of the alphabet anyway, so let’s give the UK a show of support.

 Using Zed solves the confusion and it’s widely known and understood.
 You will hear experienced hams say Zed all the time when they’re not using phonetics.
-Just remember to say Zulu when needed.
+Just remember to say Zulu when phonetics are needed.

 It’s Zed, not Zee.
 Get into the habit!